LogoMist

 Key Characteristics

-• Explicit Intent: The mut* syntax clearly distinguishes between a reference that can read and one that can write, mapping 1:1 to Rust's & and &mut.
+• Explicit Intent: The *mut syntax clearly distinguishes read-only from writable references, mapping 1:1 to Rust's & and &mut.

 On this page